How to Teach Your Kid A Foreign Language

 An individual’s ability to actively learn grammar lasts till the age of 18 years, after which it starts to decline.
 Hence you must start as early as possible for your child to become fluent in the language you wish to teach them.

-How to teach a second language to your toddler should not be a brainer in today’s digital era.
+How to teach a foreign language to your toddler should not be a brainer in today’s digital era.
 There are many online websites and apps available to teach foreign languages to your child, from the comfort of your home!
 There are websites which draw out the curriculum based on the progress, development and age of your child too!
 If you are looking for a physical learning environment to teach your child a second language, then you can also find language courses available near your locality.

 It is no secret that learning a second language or a foreign language has its own perks in terms of skill development of your child.
 Apart from this, it has various other benefits of making your child bilingual or multilingual by teaching them as many languages as you want!

-5 Benefits of Teaching a Second Language
+5 Benefits of Teaching a foreign Language

 Here are 5 such Benefits of teaching second language to your toddler as soon as they reach their cognitive developmental age:

-- New culture, strengthening native roots – Learning a foreign language teaches your kid a lot about the country’s culture, lifestyle, food and traditions!
+Learning a foreign language teaches your kid a lot about the country’s culture, lifestyle, food and traditions!
 Their knowledge expands by learning about new things while building a close relationship with your native language.
 Your kid becomes able to point out similarities and comparisons between the two cultures which gives them the power to look at the world with a new perspective!

-- Cognitive milestones – A study found that learning a foreign language helps boost the brain and enhance problem-solving skills in children.
+A study found that learning a foreign language helps boost the brain and enhance problem-solving skills in children.
 It also motivates them to think critically, which is an important trait to acquire for future academic success.
 Turns out being bilingual or multilingual really works well with your kid’s brain, right?

-- Learn one, learn more – Once you introduce a second language to your toddler, it becomes easier for him/her to learn another language later in life.
+Once you introduce a second language to your toddler, it becomes easier for him/her to learn another language later in life.
 So, don’t limit your kid to any one language!
 It is likely that learning one foreign language will automatically open the gates for him/her to learn more.

 But will learning a new language confuse my child?

 This is a common doubt that most parents have.
 While learning more than one language in the early stages of development can be a little confusing for your child, it is not a thing to worry about!
 Confusion between languages is not a sign of your child being unable to understand, it is a natural process of adaptation.
-Every new thing takes time to adjust, and so is the case with learning a second language.
+Every new thing takes time to adjust, and so is the case with learning a foreign language.
 In fact, as your toddler progresses to higher grades of schooling, learning a second language will come in handy to improve reading and writing skills!